rajfal/rajfal.github.io/_posts/2018-01-13-Docker-Neo4j-container-setup.md

 Also:
   : - wherever you see a --volume parameter, Docker is instructed to connect the directory on your local file system with its equivalent inside the Neo4j Docker container
   : - note that connecting /conf directories must be linked, if you want the container utilize specific settings inside a customized neo4j.conf configuration file.
 This we will do shortly
   : - parameter neo4j:x.x.x refers to the version of Neo4j image you wish to run.
-If that version is not yet available in your local Docker repository, Docker will download it from its [Docker Neo4j Repository](https://hub.docker.com/_/neo4j/)
+If that version is not yet available in your local Docker repository, Docker will download[[^1]] it from its [Docker Neo4j Repository](https://hub.docker.com/_/neo4j/)
   : - publishing of the two ports, 7474 and 7687 will allow you to interact with the graph data via [Neo4j Browser](http://localhost:7474)

 3. Find name of the currently running Neo4j container